Cirkit Designer Logo

 Introduction

-A Light Emitting Diode (LED) is a semiconductor device that emits light when an electric current passes through it.
-The two-pin red LED is a specific type of LED that produces red light and is commonly used in electronics for indicators, displays, and illumination.
-Due to its simplicity and low power consumption, it is widely used in various applications such as power-on status indicators, traffic lights, and decorative lighting.
+A Light Emitting Diode (LED) is a semiconductor device that emits light when an electric current flows through it.
+The two-pin red LED is one of the most commonly used LEDs in electronic circuits.
+It is widely recognized for its bright red light, which is often used to indicate power, status, or alerts in various applications.

 Explore Projects Built with LED: Two Pin (red)